kenballus/diff_fuzz/README.md

 The fuzzer will probably discover such an input in generation 1.

 `baby-c` is compiled without AFL instrumentation in order to demonstrate QEMU mode.

+# Grammar-Based Fuzzing
+To use grammar-based mutation, you need to supply a file `grammar.py` with the following symbols defined:
+- `grammar_re`:   A regular expression that describes the grammar.
+- `grammar_dict`: A dictionary that labels the named group rules in `grammar_re` with their names as strings.
+- `generate_random_matching_input`: A function that takes a regular expression, and returns a string matching that expression.
+(Hint: try `hypothesis.strategies.from_regex`)

 # Acknowledgements:
 This work made possible by the DARPA GAPS program and the GAPS teams at GE Research and Dartmouth College.